-The GHIC is free, so you should avoid any websites that request payment for it.
+You can apply for a GHIC through the NHS website.
+The GHIC is free, so you should avoid any websites that ask for payment.

-No. You cannot use the GHIC or old EHIC for private medical treatment in the UK or abroad and you're not permitted to use them for any planned medical treatment abroad, such as giving birth.
+You can’t use the GHIC or old EHIC for private medical treatment in the UK or abroad and you're not permitted to use them for any planned medical treatment abroad, such as giving birth.